 Technology has come a long way in our lifetimes.
 The past 150 years has seen some of the greatest advancements in technology in history.
 From the steam engine to the solar panel to the iPhone, every child will be able to find something to write about with these technology writing prompts.

-Prompt 2: Think about how new computers can benefit your school.
-Your principal has decided that students in your school can have several new computers in your classroom.
+Prompt 2: Your principal has decided that students in your school can have several new computers in your classroom.
 Write an essay for the school newspaper about how the new computers will be used to benefit your learning.

 Prompt 3: Transportation is a necessary part of modern life.
 Write an essay that explains how American families use the car.
 Explain how it is used for business, pleasure, and emergencies.